getdirty75/asymetrics/src/articles/label-story-3-wahever-records.md

 At the time I was doing music with **Delroy Reid** who introduced me to **Wallace Adalphus** (Tufatuff juice).
 Delroy is a London busker who can rock a night bus for 3 stops slamming his guitar and putting a smile on most with his soulful heart breaking voice.
 Wallace is the hackney Cassava juice man from Tufatuff who always has a message.
 The first record featured those 2 friends.

-I like frienship stories behind bands andmusic making...
+I like frienship stories behind bands and music making...

-Our first special editions came from Anonym Zelig who handprinted lots of posters for the label as a great gift to kick things off and feel a bit more special , there were 4 different images with more or less 40 copies of each , it also kind of shaped the music behind each poster release.
+Our first special editions came from **Anonym Zelig** who handprinted lots of posters for the label as a great gift to kick things off and feel a bit more special , there were 4 different images with more or less 40 copies of each , it also kind of shaped the music behind each poster release we did.

 <br>